 - 1. Operative temperature is what most directly determines the comfort of the occupant. - 2.
 Since radiant heat contributes to approximately 55% of the total heat, the operative temperature is calculated as the average of air temperature and mean radiant temperature. - 3.
-Total heat output of the floor warming system to the space is proportional to the temperature differential between the floor surface and the operative temperature. - 4.
-The ideal operative temperature for occupants is typically between 68°F to 75°F (20°C to 24°C), depending on the level of activity. - 5.
+Total heat output of the floor warming system to the space is proportional to the temperature differential between the floor surface and the operative temperature. - The ideal operative temperature for occupants is typically between 68°F to 75°F (20°C to 24°C), depending on the level of activity, and for most situations, it is 72°F (22°C). - 5.
 The air temperature will typically be controlled at approximately 2°F to 3°F (1°C to 1.5°C) lower when the floor warming system is in use at optimum conditions. - 6.
 The recommended floor surface temperature is 84°F (29°C) or lower for comfort.